cupy/cupy/docs/source/user_guide/performance.rst

 ------------

 It is utterly important to first identify the performance bottleneck before making any attempt to optimize your code.
-To help set up a baseline benchmark, CuPy provides a useful utility :func:`cupyx.time.repeat` for timing the elapsed time of a Python function on both CPU and GPU:
+To help set up a baseline benchmark, CuPy provides a useful utility :func:`cupyx.profiler.repeat` for timing the elapsed time of a Python function on both CPU and GPU:

 .. doctest::

-    >>> from cupyx.time import repeat
+    >>> from cupyx.profiler import repeat
     >>>
     >>> def my_func(a):
     ...     return cp.sqrt(cp.sum(a**2, axis=-1))